There are few things more satisfying then a really good chocolate pie. This delicious recipe has everything you ever want! (and it looks good too)

 - Sieve the flour and cacao powder with a pinch of salt.
 Whisk the butter and sugar in a bowl.
 Mix this with the egg and chocolate.

 - Add the flour mixture and knead this into a dough.
-Add a little extra flour if needed for a better dough.
+Add a little extra flour if needed for a better (less sticky) dough.
+Shape into a round disk and cover with plastic wrap.

 - Roll out the dough and put into your baking tin (round 25 cm. low edge) and put the tin back into the fridge for about 15 mins.

-- Blindbake your pastry for about 15 mins.
-Then take out and remove the baking beans and bake for another 5 minutes.
+- Blind bake your pastry for about 15 mins.
+Then take out and remove the baking paper and beans and bake for another 5 minutes.
 Leave to cool.

 - Brush about 1/3 of the melted chocolate over the bottom of the crust.
-Bring the milk and creamt to the boil and mix this with the rest of the chocolate.
+Bring the milk and cream close to the boil and pour this over the chocolate pieces.
+Let it stand for a bit and mix until it becomes a smooth chocolate cream.
+Leave to cool to room temperature.

 - Whisk the eggs, sugar and vanilla in another bowl and mix this together with your chocolate cream.
-Pour the mixture into the doughtin and bake for 40-45 minutes at 170 C.
+Pour the mixture into the tin and bake for 40-45 minutes at 170˚ C.

-- Once done, dust with a sprinkling of cacao powder (optional)
+- Let it cool down completely before handling and removing the tin.
+Once done, dust with a sprinkling of cacao powder (optional)

 The nutritional values above are calculated per portion.
 The details are based on standard nutritional tables and do not constitute a professional nutritional advice.